aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it's reversed*

-- One of PERT’s main disadvantages is that it does not address the risk associated with duration estimates.
+- One of PERT's main disadvantages is that it does not address the risk associated with duration estimates.

 > *<strong>wrong reason</strong>: PERT's main disadvantages are that it involves more work than CPM because it requires several duration estimates*